c0deZ3R0/mcp-aggregator/README.md

 #### Example Usage in Simtheory

 ```
-User: "Activate the fastmcp project and show me the main.py file structure"
+User: "Activate the mcp-aggregator project and show me the main.py file structure"

 Simtheory will:
 1. Use serena_activate_project to activate the project